rmit-s3642965-Tanzim-Shahriar/pie-finder/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was at first bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Later on, redux store was added with custom actions, reducers.

 ## Available Scripts